johnbrandborg/cruds/README.md

 ### Extending

 The library has been created with extensability in mind.
-You can Sub Class CRUD for example and add the logic requested needed to make the requests.
+You can Sub Class CRUD for example and add the logic requirements needed to make the requests.

 ```python
 from restful_client2 import CRUD